yegor256/blog/_drafts/reflection.md

 Now, `sizeOf` perfectly handles any type that's coming in, whether it's an instance of `Collection` or not.
 However, the method `calc` doesn't know about the changes made in the method `sizeOf`.
-Instead, it still believes that `sizeOf` would break if it gets anything aside from `Collection`.
+Instead, it still believes that `sizeOf` will break if it gets anything aside from `Collection`.
-To keep them in sync we have to remember that `calc` knows too much about `sizeOf`  and have to modify it when `sizeOf` changes.
+To keep them in sync we have to remember that `calc` knows too much about `sizeOf`  and will have to modify it when `sizeOf` changes.
 Thus, it's valid to say that `calc` is coupled with `sizeOf` and this _coupling_ is hidden: most probably, we will forget to modify `calc` when `sizeOf` gets a better implementation.